Riotpiaole/l1_2018_3130/report.md

                 s.age = min(s.age)
             order by  s.rating
       ```
+    * Add index made no impact on the cost.
     * The performance increase by remove additional limit hash join in th previous query.
     * ```sql
          Sort  (cost=3.92..3.99 rows=29 width=8)